godfrey0/resume-1/README.md

 - - Professor Bernard shared his life begins at 72!
 -

-CURRENT PROJECT
+CURRENT NUS SoC PROJECT
 - Individual Project 2021~Present
 - - QuantConnect and SubmittingAlpha with
 - - - Professor Anand Bhojan as Instructor and
-- - - - Mentor by PhD candidate Dixtant Mittal.
+- - - Mentor by PhD candidate Dixtant Mittal.
 -
 - Personal Project 2021~Present
 - - Introduction to PowerBI for account executive